-- (1) Based on annual base salary as at December 31, 2020. - (2) Based on annual base salary as at December 31, 2021. - (3) Mr. Saif was promoted from VP, Operations to SVP, Operations & Engineering effective January 1, 2021.
-Commensurate with his promotion, his base salary was adjusted accordingly.
+- (1) Based on annual base salary as at December 31, 2021. - (2) Based on annual base salary as at December 31, 2022. - (3) Mr. DeGruchy's title was updated from SVP, Commercial to SVP & Chief Commercial Officer effective August 22, 2022. - (4) Mr. Saif's title was updated from SVP, Operations & Engineering to SVP & Chief Operating Officer effective August 22, 2022. - (5) Mr. Wilson's title was updated from SVP, Chief Administrative Officer to SVP & Chief Administrative and Sustainability Officer effective August 22, 2022.

-Based on a 2021 comparison of the base salaries of the Comparator Group to the base salaries paid by us as outlined above and in accordance with our compensation philosophy.
+Based on a 2022 comparison of the base salaries of the Comparator Group to the base salaries paid by us as outlined above and in accordance with our compensation philosophy.
 The CGCN Committee ensures we are competitive in the market and it believes that all of our NEOs should have a significant portion of their compensation at-risk to encourage strong performance.